 Imagine a color, any color.
-It could be bright and vibrant, or dark and dull.
+It could be bright and vibrant or dark and dull.
 You’ve probably seen it somewhere, maybe in your favorite movie or on a cool poster hanging in your office.
-Combine enough colors and soon you’ve got a cool design.
-If you’ve ever wanted to put that design on something and sell it, you’ve probably done some tinkering in Photoshop.
+Combine enough colors, and soon you’ve got an impressive design.
+If you’ve ever wanted to put that design on something and sell it, you’ve probably tinkered with design software like Photoshop.

-The print file you get out of Photoshop and the image as it appears on your t-shirt might not be the same though.
-Often, the difference has to do with color spaces, and why there’s a difference between how colors appear on our screens and how they look in real life.
+The print file you get out of Photoshop and the image as it appears on your t-shirt might be different, though.
+Often, the difference has to do with color spaces and why there’s a difference between how colors appear on our screens and how they look in real life.

-In this post, I’ll go in-depth about one of the trickier color-related topics–RGB vs. CMYK color spaces.
-I’ll break it down by answering some of the most important questions:
+In this post, I’ll go in-depth about one of the trickier color-related topics—RGB vs. CMYK color spaces.
+I’ll answer some of the most important questions: